sspencer/mock/README.md

 | `{{$placeholder}}` in bodies and response headers | Imports of other `.http` files |
 | `$file` relative body files | Absolute `$file` paths |

+Inline bodies normalize line endings to LF and discard trailing blank lines.
+A line beginning `###` is always a section boundary, including within a body.
+Use a `$file` dependency for content that must preserve line endings, trailing whitespace, or literal section delimiters.
+Individual inline lines are limited to 1 MiB.
+Malformed queries, invalid headers, and invalid control directives produce source-and-line errors; a failed reload retains the working routes.

 ## Variables

 Variables live in comments directly below the `###` line: